mscuttari/kaoldb/README.md

 Pull requests are welcome and encouraged.
 The only requirement is to comment the code as clearly as possible and describe the changes in the pull request by providing a concise title and a detailed body message.

 ## Credits
-* The core module uses [JavaPoet](https://github.com/square/javapoet) to create the classes to be used during the queries.
+* The core module uses [JavaPoet](https://github.com/square/javapoet) to create the properties to be used during the queries.
+* The core module uses [Objenesis](https://github.com/easymock/objenesis) to instantiate the query result entities.
 * The test module uses [Robolectric](https://github.com/robolectric/robolectric) to run the tests in a virtual Android environment.

 ## License